ver228/tierpsy-tracker/docs/OUTPUTS.md

   * `bounding_box_xmin`, `bounding_box_xmax`, `bounding_box_ymin`, `bounding_box_ymax`: [bounding rectangle](http://docs.opencv.org/3.0-beta/modules/imgproc/doc/structural_analysis_and_shape_descriptors.html#boundingrect) coordinates.

 #### /trajectories_data
 Table containing the data of the trajectories used in the analysis and displayed by the [Tierpsy Tracker Viewer](HOWTO.md#tierpsy-tracker-viewer).
 Each row should have a unique pair of `worm_index_joined` and `frame_number` keys corresponding to each of the particles identified in each video frame.
+Additionally, this dataset will store the same attributes described in [/mask](#mask):

   * `frame_number`: video frame number.
   * `worm_index_joined`: same as in [`/plate_worms`](#plate_worms).